Three pink tennis balls on a blue court

 The Code #34: “For example, if a player yells after an injury or getting stung by a bee, this is an unintentional hindrance that would entitle the opponent to claim a let.”

-What if the ball hits a bird during the point?
+What if the ball hits a bird during a point in a tennis match?

 Source: